Marriage in the United States: Immigration Marriage Fraud Amendments of 1986

 Public Law 99-639 (Act of 11/10/86) was passed to deter marriage fraud among immigrants.
 The United States Citizenship and Immigration Services summarizes the law and its implications: "Its major provision stipulates that aliens deriving their immigrant status based on a marriage of less than two years are conditional immigrants.
 To remove their conditional status the immigrants must apply at a U.S. Citizenship and Immigration Services office during the 90-day period before their second-year anniversary of receiving conditional status.
 If the aliens cannot show that the marriage through which the status was obtained was and is a valid one, their conditional immigrant status may be terminated and they may become deportable."

 The conditional immigration status can be terminated for several causes, including divorce, invalid marriage, and failure to petition Immigration Services to remove the classification of conditional residency.
 If Immigration Services suspects that an alien has created a fraudulent marriage the immigrant is subject to removal from the United States.
 The marriage must be fraudulent at its inception, as can be determined by several factors.
 The factors include the conduct of parties before and after the marriage, and the bride and groom's intention of establishing a life together.
 The validity must be proved by the couple by showing insurance policies, property, leases, income tax, bank accounts, etc. Cases are decided by determining whether the sole purpose of the marriage was to gain benefits for the immigrant.

-The punishment for fraud is a large monetary penalty and the possibility of never becoming a permanent resident of the United States.
-According to the statute, "Any individual who knowingly enters into a marriage for the purpose of evading any provision of the immigration laws shall be imprisoned for not more than 5 years, or fined not more than $250,000, or both" (I.N.A. § 275(c); 8 U.S.C. § 1325(c)).
+The punishment for fraud can be up to five years in prison and a fine of up to $250,000, or both and the possibility of never becoming a permanent resident of the United States.
 The U.S. citizen or resident spouse could also face criminal prosecution, including fines or imprisonment.
-They could be prosecuted for either criminal conspiracy (see U.S. v.
-Vickerage, 921 F.2d 143 (8th Cir.
-1990)) or for establishing a "commercial enterprise" to fraudulently acquire green cards for immigrants (see I.N.A. § 275(d); 8 U.S.C. § 1325(d)).
+They could be prosecuted for either criminal conspiracy or for establishing a "commercial enterprise" to fraudulently acquire green cards for immigrants.

 These Amendment Acts cover spouses, children of spouses, and K-1 visa fiancés.